 Overall, Spain would be another place I call home although I have left apart of me in Spain, I also take back so much more!

-My summer semester at the ESIC Business & Marketing School in Valencia
+My summer semester in Valencia

-"My time in Valencia was very challenging and exciting.
+My time in Valencia was very challenging and exciting.
 Despite or maybe even because of the Corona pandemic and the circumstances that came along with it, those months remain an unforgettable time for me.
 I was able to focus on the most essential things - enjoying life despite all adversities and being grateful for what I have.
 As you might imagine, the majority of my great plans for this semester abroad fell through completely.
 But this is exactly where the further learning of my Erasmus stay starts - to make the best out of the situation.
 My Italian roommate said "You gotta smile when it rains because if you don't, it will rain anyway" and so I managed to enjoy the little things in life more again, like a lockdown Easter or the possibility to go for a walk again after 2 months of a strict curfew.
 Finally, I can warmly recommend a semester abroad to anyone who is interested in getting out of their comfort zone and getting to know themselves better.
 I would advise not to make too many plans but to let the time come to you and enjoy it.
-For me, John Lennon's famous saying once again proved to be true: 'Life is what happens while you are busy making other plans.
+For me, John Lennon's famous saying once again proved to be true: "Life is what happens while you are busy making other plans."

 All's well that ends well - how I finally started my exchange semester in Austria